Btriordan/surfs_up/README.md

 # Recommended Further Analysis
   - I would also look at the rainfall to get a more accurate weather analysis.
   - I would take out the outliars to make sure the data is accurate.
-  - It would be benficial to look into hw many temps tehre are per year.
+  - It would be benficial to look into how many temps there are per year.
 If a certain year only has a few pieces of info, then we might want to take it out.